Top 10 Public Universities in Australia for 2026

 Why Study at Public Universities in Australia?

-- Many public Australian universities consistently rank among the world's top universities.
+- Many public Australian universities rank in the top 100-200 universities in the world.

-- Degrees from these institutions are highly valued and recognised by employers worldwide, enhancing your career prospects.
+- Degrees from these institutions are highly valued and recognised by institutions and employers worldwide.

 - As government-funded entities, public universities in Australia operate under the Education Services for Overseas Students (ESOS) Act 2000.
 This ensures high educational standards and legal protection for international students throughout their studies.

-- Public universities in Australia are hubs of innovation, offering extensive research opportunities across medicine, IT, and engineering.
+- Public universities in Australia are innovation centres which offer research opportunities across medicine, IT, and engineering fields.

-- International students can work part-time in Australia (up to 48 hours per fortnight) while studying.
-They may be eligible for a Temporary Graduate visa (Subclass 485) after graduation, allowing them to stay and work in Australia for two to several years.
+- International students can work part time in Australia (up to 48 hours per fortnight) while studying.
+They may be eligible for a Temporary Graduate visa (Subclass 485) after graduation, allowing them to stay and work in Australia.

 - Most of these public universities are located in popular Australian student cities that are ranked for their safety, convenience and facilities.